-We’ve been designing, developing and delivering Connect for more than 12 years – and it is the webcasting product we’ve built our reputation on.
+We’ve been designing, developing and delivering Connect since 2000 – and it is the webcasting product we’ve built our reputation on.
 During that time we’ve worked just as hard on ensuring that we can provide our clients with the highest possible standards of support and customer service – with our customer delivery team on hand to ensure all our clients’ webcasts run smoothly.

 Offering a full service – including hardware, software, support, streaming and hosting of webcasts – Connect is currently used by more than 70 clients across Europe, North America and the UK.
 While our governmental clients have used it to build trust and demonstrate transparency, it has been equally valued by our events clients – for whom its adaptability and durability are key.